dortania/oc-laptop-guide-legacy/prepare-install-macos/preparing-the-usb-media.md

 [Download Clover @ CBR](https://cloverdb.com)

 Now that you have the .tar.lzma package, extract it with The Unarchiver or your archive tool of choice.
 Mount the extracted ISO image by double clicking it.

-_Note: This method assumes you are using a Mac, and your target system uses UEFI.
-If you are using Windows or Linux, review the_ [_Preparing your Installer Media section_](https://internet-install.gitbook.io/macos-internet-install/preparing-your-installer.../preparing-your-installer-media...) _of the Vanilla Internet install guide instead._

 ## Create the CLOVER Structure